sg2295/Sudoku-Solver/readme.md

 Multi-dimensional `numpy` arrays were chosen as the main data structure to store information in the solution.
 By using a universal data type throughout the solution, the computational costs associated with conversions from one data type to another are avoided. `numpy` arrays were chosen over other alternatives, like python's `list` objects, as they provide in-built functions to iterate and manipulate their contents efficiently, like `ndenumarate`, `ndindex` and `full`.
 Additionally, the library provides a way of importing Sudoku puzzles from external files directly into a `numpy` array without the need of complex, expensive operations, aiding both code clarity and efficiency.

 Other data structures like `dictionaries` and `lists` are also used in certain parts of the solution, namely in the heuristic functions.
-These however, do not alter the representation of the Sudoku board (`SudokuState`) and are solely used to improve code complexity at the cost of worsening space complexity.
+These however, do not alter the representation of the Sudoku board (`SudokuState`) and are solely used in the functions to improve code complexity at the cost of space complexity.

 Through time analysis of the solution, via a code profiler, the `deepcopy` of the `copy` library was proven to take up over 78% of the solution's runtime.
 To overcome the overheads associated with `deepcopy`, the implementation includes the `copy_state` function which is capable of creating a copy of a `SudokuState` object more efficiently.
 It achieves this by making use of `numpy`'s inbuilt `ndarray.copy` function.

 ### Future Work
+Multi-threading was beyond the scope of this project and as such was not included in the current implementation.
+However, it poses an area for further research.
+By successfully incorporating multi-threading in the solution, the overall runtime of the application would improve.

+Apart from a constraint satisfaction problem, Sudoku can also be represented as an exact cover problem.
+Exact cover problems are decision problems which can be represented by a set and a collection of its subsets.
+Knuth's *Algorithm X* is capable of solving exact cover problems and if implemented correctly using *Dancing links* is a very efficient approach.
+[3] As further work, this approach should be explored further, implemented and compared with the current solution.

-## References
+## References TODO: CONVERT TO B. REFERENCING STYLE
 [1] Rossi, Francesca. *Handbook of constraint programming*.
 Elsevier, 2006.

 [2] Norvig, Peter, Russel, Stuart. *Artificial Intelligence: A Modern Approach 3rd Edition*.
 Pearson Education, 2016.

+[3] Knuth, Donald. *Dancing links*.
+2000.
+Available at: https://arxiv.org/pdf/cs/0011047.pdf.